deepin-community/python3.11/Doc/using/windows.rst

 installed packages.
 The standard library is included as pre-compiled and optimized ``.pyc`` files in a ZIP, and ``python3.dll``, ``python37.dll``, ``python.exe`` and ``pythonw.exe`` are all provided.
-Tcl/tk (including all dependants, such as Idle), pip and the Python documentation are not included.
+Tcl/tk (including all dependents, such as Idle), pip and the Python documentation are not included.

 .. note::